timductive/tims/_pages/about.md

 ### Key Contributions
 - Hired and managed an engineering organization of 35+ contributors
-- Measured and improved reliability of services from 0 > 98%
+- Measured and improved initial reliability of services from 0 up to 98%
 - Increased team velocity and software release cadence
 - Setup cross-functional teams in conjunction with Product